Specific Objectives

 Compass Bearing

-When the direction of a place from another is given in degrees and in terms of four main points of a compass.
-E.g. N, then the direction is said to be given in compass bearing.
-Compass bearing is measured either clockwise or anticlockwise from North or south and the angle is acute.
+When the direction of a place from another is given in degrees and in terms of the four main points of a compass, e.g. N, then the direction is said to be given in compass bearing.
+Compass bearing is measured either clockwise or anticlockwise from North or South and the angle is acute.

 True bearing

-North East direction, written as can be given in three figures as measured clockwise from True North.
-This three– figure bearing is called the true bearing.
+North East direction can be given in three figures as measured clockwise from True North.
+This three-figure bearing is called the true bearing.

 Example

-From town P, a town Q is 60km away on a bearing South 80º east.
-A third town R is 100km from P on the bearing South 40º west.
-A cyclist travelling at 20km/h leaves P for Q. He stays at Q for one hour and then continues to R. He stays at R for 1½ hrs. and then returns directly to P.
+From town P, a town Q is 60 km away on a bearing South 80º East.
+A third town R is 100 km from P on the bearing South 40º West.
+A cyclist travelling at 20 km/h leaves P for Q. He stays at Q for one hour and then continues to R. He stays at R for 1½ hours and then returns directly to P.

 (a) Calculate the distance of Q from R.